John Hookham Frere

-John Hookham Frere (21 May 1769 – 7 January 1846) was an English diplomat and author.
+John Hookham Frere (21 May 1769 – 7 January 1846) was a British diplomat and author.

 Early life

 Frere was born in London.
 His father, John Frere, a member of a Suffolk family, had been educated at Caius College, Cambridge, and became Second Wrangler in 1763.
 His mother, Jane, daughter of John Hookham, a rich London merchant, was cultured and wrote verse in private.
 His father's sister Ellenor, who married Sir John Fenn, editor of the Paston Letters, wrote educational works for children under the pseudonyms "Mrs Lovechild" and "Mrs Teachwell".
 Young Frere was sent to Eton College in 1785, and there began a friendship with George Canning which greatly affected his life.
 From Eton, he went to his father's college at Cambridge, and graduated BA in 1792 and MA in 1795.
 He entered public service in the foreign office under Lord Grenville, and sat from 1796 to 1802 as Member of Parliament for the borough of West Looe in Cornwall.